JusticeZhuCheng/dating-website/README.md

 Bin Li 12520817</br>

 # How to Run the Application</br>
+Run `npm install` to install all the packets required
 ## Database
 Run `cd server` in terminal.</br>
 Run `node server.js` for a express server.</br>